Content Creators

 To fix these dependencies, you often must resort to calling functions or object constructors passing references to already instanced entities/objects in the function arguments; Instead of hard-coding references to these entities/objects in the function, which may or may not already be instanced.

-Issues when running the Editor Inspector #
+Issues when running the VS Code Extension #

 Make sure your Node version is up to date.
 It must be 16 or newer.